Mapaor/copy-latex-firefox-extension/README.md

 - Firefox Add-on page: [https://addons.mozilla.org/en-US/firefox/addon/copy-latex](https://addons.mozilla.org/en-US/firefox/addon/copy-latex)
 - GitHub Repo: [https://github.com/Mapaor/copy-latex-firefox-extension](https://github.com/Mapaor/copy-latex-firefox-extension)
 - README as a website: [https://mapaor.github.io/copy-latex-firefox-extension/](https://mapaor.github.io/copy-latex-firefox-extension/)

+## License

+MIT License.

+It is MIT Licensed so that anyone can customize it to their needs but please don't just copy-cat the code and publish it with a new name, it's weird.

+If you have an idea for a new feature open an issue and let me know!
+Also if you have the time to implement a feature you want it would be great if you made a pull request.

+## Planned features:

+- **Typst support**:
+  Pop up with a toggle between LaTeX and Typst
+- **Text selection to Markdown**: Select some text that includes equations, right click and a new option "[Extension Icon] Copy to Markdown" appears.

 # Related
 There is also a Chrome version of this extension: [https://github.com/Mapaor/copy-latex-chrome-extension](https://github.com/Mapaor/copy-latex-chrome-extension)